SAHARIPRASAD-2907/SAHARIPRASAD-2907/README.md

 - 🌱 I’m currently learning **NextJS,RUST & graphQL**

-- 👨‍💻 All of my projects are available at [https://hariprasadportfolio.netlify.app/](https://hariprasadportfolio.netlify.app/)
+- 👨‍💻 All of my projects are available at (new page under construction)

-- 📝 I regularly write articles on [https://hariprasadportfolio.netlify.app/](https://hariprasadportfolio.netlify.app/)
+- 📝 I regularly write articles on [my-blog](https://hari290700.hashnode.dev/)

 - 💬 Ask me about **python and js**